16-18 Bursary fund

 The 16-18 Bursary Fund is available to financially assist learners who are from households on a low income with costs incurred by attending college.

-The intention of the Bursary is to assist as many learners as possible from a finite fund and is operated on a first come, first served basis.
+The intention of the Bursary is to assist as many learners as possible from a finite fund and is operated on a first-come, first-served basis.
 The Bursary can be used for payments and ‘in kind’ support, including help towards transport costs and equipment related to courses of study.
-It can also be used to assist learners who may be classed as vulnerable with a regular payment (known as the Enhanced Bursary).
-Please note that regular weekly payments are only for students who satisfy the criteria for the Enhanced Bursary.
+It can also be used to assist learners who may be classed as vulnerable with the support of a Mentor and the costs of attending college.

-If you wish the fund to assist with equipment or books please ensure the Advice and Guidance Centre has received confirmation from your lecturer of what is required for your course.
+If you wish the fund to assist with equipment or books please ensure the Advice & Guidance Centre has received confirmation from your lecturer of what is required for your course.

-The Bursary and criteria is split into 2 levels.
+The Bursary and criteria are split into two levels.

 The Standard Bursary is for learners being supported by parents/guardians whose household meets one of the criteria below:

-- In receipt of one of the following benefits: Income Support, Income-based Jobseekers Allowance, Income-related Employment and Support Allowance, the guarantee credit element of Pension Credit, Child Tax Credit (providing you’re not also entitled to Working Tax Credit and have an annual gross income of no more than £16,190), Universal Credit, Support under Part VI of the Immigration and Asylum Act 1999
+- In receipt of one of the following benefits: Income Support, Income-based Jobseekers Allowance, Income-related Employment and Support Allowance, the guarantee credit element of Pension Credit, Child Tax Credit (providing you’re not also entitled to Working Tax Credit and have an annual gross income of no more than £16,190), Universal Credit with income below £7400, Support under Part VI of the Immigration and Asylum Act 1999

 - A gross household income of below £20,000 (evidenced by a Tax Credit/Universal Credit Award notice)